-Perth and Kinross Health and Social Care Partnership assumed responsibility for adult social care and a range of health services from 1 April 2016.
-The partnership is responsible for strategic and financial oversight of these services.
-The Council has received written directions from the partnership setting out their requirements.
+Perth and Kinross Integrated Joint Board (IJB) assumed responsibility for adult social care and a range of health services from 1 April 2016.
+The IJB is responsible for strategic and financial oversight of these services.
+The Council has received written directions from the IJB setting out their requirements.
 Significant activity has taken place including approval of an Integration Scheme by the Scottish Government which sets out the terms and conditions of the relationship between the Council, the Health Board and the Partnership.
 The development of a strategic plan has commenced which sets out the services which will be provided by the Partnership.
 Work will also be undertaken to ensure that effective financial stewardship of the Partnership and the Council continues and to ensure this new partnership is well placed to deliver integrated services.